Skip to main content

 No, Windy does not send notifications when added to a channel.When you add Windy to a Slack channel, channel members will NOT receive any notifications, pings, or alerts.A message will appear in the channel that says “Windy has joined this channel”, but this is just a visible message in the channel history — it doesn’t trigger any notifications to channel members.
 People will only see this message if they’re actively viewing the channel.

-In Slack, type /remove @Windy in the channel you want to remove Windy from.Admins can also remove Windy through the Windmill dashboard:
+In Slack, type /remove @Windy in the channel you want to remove Windy from.Admins can also remove Windy through the Windmill Dashboard:

 1. Go to Settings > Integrations > Slack